 For more information, see Load Your Data Into Pachyderm.

-Pipeline Workflow - Processing Data in Pachyderm¶
+Pipeline Workflow - Processing Data in Pachyderm

 The fundamental concepts of Pachyderm are very powerful, but the manual build steps mentioned in the pipeline workflow can become cumbersome during rapid-iteration development cycles.
 We've created a few helpful developer workflows and tools to automate steps that are error-prone or repetitive:

-- The build flag or
+- The push images flag or

---buildis a optional flag that can be passed to the
+--push-images is a optional flag that can be passed to the

 - CI/CD Integration provides a way to incorporate Pachyderm functions into the CI process.
 This is most useful when working with a complex project or for code collaboration.